 Both CBO and OACT predicted that a small group of beneficiaries who use drugs with significant manufacturer rebates might have seen a decline in their overall out-of-pocket spending due to decreased cost sharing at the point of sale.
-Lower out-of-pocket costs under this proposal could have led to increased medication adherence for affected beneficiaries and potentially could have reduced the incidence of costly, emergent medical events.30 However, premiums would have modestly increased for all beneficiaries. driving up total spending for most people covered by Medicare.
+Lower out-of-pocket costs under this proposal could have led to increased medication adherence for affected beneficiaries and potentially could have reduced the incidence of costly, emergent medical events.21 However, premiums would have modestly increased for all beneficiaries, driving up total spending for most people covered by Medicare.

 If manufacturers did not offer rebates at the point of the sale as large as the ones they currently offer to PBMs and plan sponsors, savings for beneficiaries who use the specific drugs that currently have substantial rebates would have been lower than estimated.
 Additionally, beneficiaries who do not use drugs that have significant manufacturer rebates would not have benefited from this proposal (and would have incurred higher Part D premiums).
-According to one industry-funded analysis, only 36 percent of brand drugs overall have manufacturer rebates, which indicates that many beneficiaries would not have seen savings.31
+According to one industry-funded analysis, only 36 percent of brand drugs overall have manufacturer rebates, which indicates that many beneficiaries would not have seen savings.22

 The Administration’s rationale for eliminating rebates was to better align incentives in order to “curb list price increases, reduce financial burdens on beneficiaries, lower or increase Federal expenditures, and improve transparency.”
-Eliminating rebates may have also altered other features of Part D formulary design, such as existing incentives for plans or PBMs to give preferred formulary placement to higher-cost drugs with higher associated rebates and/or provide less favorable coverage of lower-cost products that have low or no rebates.32 Those in support of the rebate proposal argued that it would have prevented PBMs from favoring high-cost drugs with high list prices, incentivized manufacturers to lower list prices in exchange for better formulary placement, and encouraged savings to be passed on to the consumer at the point of sale.33
+Eliminating rebates may have also altered other features of Part D formulary design, such as existing incentives for plans or PBMs to give preferred formulary placement to higher-cost drugs with higher associated rebates and/or provide less favorable coverage of lower-cost products that have low or no rebates.23 Those in support of the rebate proposal argued that it would have prevented PBMs from favoring high-cost drugs with high list prices, incentivized manufacturers to lower list prices in exchange for better formulary placement, and encouraged savings to be passed on to the consumer at the point of sale.24

 There was much uncertainty over whether eliminating rebates in Part D would have the intended effect or instead result in both higher Part D premiums and higher out-of-pocket spending for beneficiaries and increased spending for the federal government.
-Some critics of the proposal contended that it did not create any incentives for manufacturers to lower list prices, particularly if rebates in the commercial market were still allowed, which may have left beneficiaries paying as much or more out of pocket without PBMs negotiating on their behalf.34 CBO likewise stated that it did not expect manufacturers to lower list prices as a result of this proposal.
+Some critics of the proposal contended that it did not create any incentives for manufacturers to lower list prices, particularly if rebates in the commercial market were still allowed, which may have left beneficiaries paying as much or more out of pocket without PBMs negotiating on their behalf.25 CBO likewise stated that it did not expect manufacturers to lower list prices as a result of this proposal.
 Some skeptics also questioned whether the proposed safe harbor to allow certain fixed fee arrangements between drug companies and PBMs would have had unintended effects, as plans and manufacturers adopted alternative arrangements that may have formed a de facto system of rebates.

 Share Rebates with Part D Plan Sponsors and/or Beneficiaries

 Rather than eliminate rebates entirely, some policymakers have proposed to require that PBMs share rebates with Part D plan sponsors and/or enrollees.
 One Congressional proposal introduced by Senator Ron Wyden (D-OR), would require a minimum percentage of rebates to be passed through to plan sponsors and patients.
-In its FY 2019 budget, the Administration included a proposal to pass at least one-third of all rebates and price concessions to enrollees at the point of sale, but the proposed rule to remove the safe harbor for rebates superseded that approach.35
+In its FY 2019 budget, the Administration included a proposal to pass at least one-third of all rebates and price concessions to enrollees at the point of sale, but the proposed rule to remove the safe harbor for rebates (which was withdrawn) superseded that approach.26

 CBO has not scored these proposals.